rssahu/Data-analyst/README.md

 # Data-analyst
 Hello my name is Rajesh Sahu
-I am looking for new job in data analytics field.
+I am looking for a new job in the data analytics field.
+Author:Rajesh Sahu